syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 ### UseBindingValue

 In DataGridColumn, the `UseBindingValue` is used to enable or disable the automatic binding of values in cells to a data source.
-We can bind the complex properties.
+We can bind the complex properties and will do the data operations for complex properties.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}